rwynn/monstache-site/src/config.md

 ## mongo-dial-settings

 TOML table (default `nil`)

+!!! note ""
+    This setting only applies to the mgo driver in monstache versions 3 and 4.
+The driver in monstache 5 and 6 uses the connection string for all settings.

 The following MongoDB dial properties are available.
 Timeout values of 0 disable the timeout.